walbourn/walbourn.github.io/_posts/2012-09-17-dual-use-coding-techniques-for-games-part-2.md

 <td>Direct3D 11.2, DXGI 1.3</td>
 <td><p>These technologies are available for Windows Store apps, Universal Windows Platform (UWP) apps for Windows 10, and Win32 desktop apps for Windows 8.1 and Windows 10.</p>
 <p>Windows Store apps for Windows 8.1 can rely on these technologies always being present, while Win32 desktop applications need to provide suitable fallbacks for older versions of Windows.</p>
-<p><em>Note: </em>Windows phone 8.0 and Xbox One XDK do not support Direct3D 11.2 / DXGI 1.3</p></td>
+<p><em>Note: </em>Windows phone 8.0, Xbox One XDK, and Microsoft GDK do not support Direct3D 11.2 / DXGI 1.3</p></td>
 </tr>
 <tr>
 <td>Diret3D 12, Direct3D 11.3/11.4, DXGI 1.4/1.5</td>
 <td><p>These technologies are available for Universal Windows Platform (UWP) apps for Windows 10 and Win32 desktop apps for Windows 10.</p>
-<p>Universal Windows Platform (UWP) apps for Windows 10 can rely on these technologies always being present, while Win32 desktop applications need to provide suitable fallbacks for older versions of Windows.</p></td>
+<p>Universal Windows Platform (UWP) apps for Windows 10 can rely on these technologies always being present, while Win32 desktop applications need to provide suitable fallbacks for older versions of Windows.</p>
+<p><em>Note:</em> Microsoft GDK for Xbox One and Xbox Series X/S only supports Direct3D 12.</p></td>
 </tr>
 <tr>
 <td>D3DX</td>
-<td><p>All versions of the D3DX utility library (D3DX9, D3DX10, and D3DX11) are deprecated, and are not supported for Windows Store apps, Windows phone 8, Xbox One, or Universal Windows Platform (UWP) apps for Windows 10.</p>
+<td><p>All versions of the D3DX utility library (D3DX9, D3DX10, and D3DX11) are deprecated, and are not supported for Windows Store apps, Windows phone 8, Xbox, or Universal Windows Platform (UWP) apps for Windows 10.</p>
 <p><a href="https://github.com/Microsoft/DirectXTK">DirectXTK</a>, <a href="https://github.com/Microsoft/DirectXTex">DirectXTex</a>, and <a href="https://github.com/Microsoft/DirectXMesh">DirectXMesh</a> support Windows Store apps, Universal Windows Platform (UWP) apps for Windows 10, Windows phone 8.x, Xbox One, and Win32 desktop applications on Windows 10, Windows 8.x, Windows 7, and Windows Vista.
 These provide <a href="https://walbourn.github.io/living-without-d3dx/">replacements</a> for much of the functionality in D3DX for Direct3D 11.
 See "<a href="https://walbourn.github.io/direct3d-11-textures-and-block-compression/">Direct3D 11 Textures and Block Compression</a>" for more information.</p>
-<p>The D3DCSX Compute Shader helper utility is available for Win32 desktop applications, but not for Windows Store apps or Windows phone 8.</p></td>
+<p>The D3DCSX Compute Shader helper utility is available for Win32 desktop applications, but not for Windows Store apps or Windows phone 8.</p>
+<p>The D3DX12 C++ helper library is header-only, supported on all DirectX 12 platforms, and is available on <a href="https://github.com/microsoft/DirectX-Headers/tree/main/include/directx">GitHub</a>.</td>
 </tr>
 <tr>
 <td>HLSL Compiler / D3DCompile</td>
 <td><p>The HLSL compiler (<code>FXC.EXE</code>) and the D3DCompile (<code>D3DCompiler_*.DLL</code>) APIs are supported for both Windows Store apps and Win32 desktop apps.</p>
 <p>Note that for Windows Store apps on Windows 8.0 and Windows phone 8.0, the HLSL compiler / D3DCompile APIs are only supported for development and not for deployment.</p>
 <p>Windows Store apps for Windows 8.1, Windows Phone 8.1, Xbox One, and Universal Windows Platform (UWP) apps for Windows 10 have complete support for D3DCompile APIs.
-See "<a href="https://walbourn.github.io/hlsl-fxc-and-d3dcompile/">HLSL, FXC, and D3DCompile</a>" for more information.</p></td>
+See "<a href="https://walbourn.github.io/hlsl-fxc-and-d3dcompile/">HLSL, FXC, and D3DCompile</a>" for more information.</p>
+<p>DirectX 12 on Windows 10 and Xbox via the Microsoft GDK use the DXIL Shader Model 6 Compiler (DXCompile API / <code>DXC.EXE</code>).
+See <a href="https://github.com/Microsoft/DirectXShaderCompiler">GitHub</a> for more information.</p></td>
 </tr>
 <tr>
 <td>Effects 11 (FX11)</td>